MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/samples.md

 ## Xbox Live API samples

 These samples showcase usage for the Xbox Live API.
-These samples are for both Xbox Live Creators Program and ID@Xbox.
+These samples are for both the Creators Program and Managed Partners.
 These samples are in the [Xbox Live Samples GitHub repo](https://github.com/Microsoft/xbox-live-samples).

 | Sample Name             | Platforms | Languages                     | Description                                                                                                                                                                                                           |